abrahamkunnan/Health-Quotes-Demo-Day/README.md

 In your folder where flaskapp.py is located, create another folder named 'templates'.
 Place the html and css files in the templates folder

+In your folder where flaskapp.py is located, create another folder named 'static'.
+Place the css files in the static folder

 The application can be started by running flaskapp.py

 There are 3 lines of code at the beginning of flaskapp.py that are download statements for nltk features.
 THESE LINES MUST BE UNCOMMENTED FOR THE FIRST TIME RUNNING FLASKAPP.PY.